tsroten/yweather/docs/_build/html/_sources/api.txt

     The URL used to fetch a location's corresponding :term:`LID`.

+.. data:: LID_WEATHER_URL

+    The URL used to fetch a :term:`LID`'s weather.

 .. data:: WEATHER_NS

     The XML namespace used in the weather RSS feed.